IstoraMandiri/anki-vision/README.md

 You can also customize a query:

 - **Graph Settings** Currently just lets your change which graph is shown.
-In future versions there will be unique customizations for each graph type
+In future versions there will be unique customizations for each graph type.
+See [screenshots](#Screenshots) below for graph types
 - **Data** Select one or more data types to be shown on the graph;
 - **Date Range** Start and End Dates to limit your results (either be left empty)
 - **Time Period** Resolution of your results; Daily, Monthly, Yearly, etc. Be careful not to set too small or you might run out of WAM!